Damon Stoudamire: Boston Celtics (2021–2023)

 In July 2021, Stoudamire left Pacific to accept an assistant coach position with the Boston Celtics.

-Georgia Tech (2023–present)
+Georgia Tech (2023–2026)

 On March 13, 2023, Stoudamire was announced as the new head coach of the Georgia Tech Yellow Jackets.
 Damon Stoudamire became the first Tech coach in the Yellow Jackets’ ACC history to defeat Duke in his first try when the Yellow Jackets stunned the then seventh ranked Blue Devils 72–68 on December 2, 2023.
 He became the third coach in ACC history to beat Duke and North Carolina in his first year when on January 30, 2024, Tech beat #3 UNC 74–73 in front of a sold out McCamish Pavilion crowd.
+On March 8, 2026, Georgia Tech announced they had fired Stoudamire.
+Stoudamire finishes his three seasons at Tech with an overall 42–55 record.